ChaminduSenanayake/ECity/README.md

 # ECity_PHP_project
-This project has been developed by using PHP ,MYSQL ,HTML  ,CSS Simple Electricity based project.
+This project has been developed by using PHP ,MYSQL ,HTML  ,CSS.
+Simple Electricity based project.